 Christopher Boyce (Hutton), the son of an FBI employee, gets a job with a defense contractor working with classified and sensitive information.
 Through that job, he reads a communiqué dealing with CIA plans to depose the Prime Minister of Australia.
 Disillusioned, he decides to provide the Soviets with U.S. government secrets as a form of punishment.

 To further his plan, Boyce needs someone with experience in crossing borders and evading the authorities.
-He turns to Andrew Daulton Lee (Penn), an acquaintance in the drug trade.
-Lee, seeing the espionage as a business opportunity, gets greedy and creates problesm for Boyce.
+He turns to childhood friend, small time drug dealer Andrew Daulton Lee (Penn).
+Lee, seeing the espionage as a business opportunity, gets greedy and creates problem for Boyce.
 Both of them are in over their heads.

 Lee is arrested in Mexico City with undeveloped film and a postcard of the drop zone in his pocket.
 The Mexican police plan to charge him with the murder of an officer.
 Under torture he confesses to being a spy.
 Back in the United States, Boyce releases his falcon and waits for his own arrest.